 Women who are pregnant or who may become pregnant should not handle this medication.

 During pregnancy, this medication should be used only when clearly needed.
 It may harm an unborn baby.
 Discuss the risks and benefits with your doctor.
 To prevent pregnancy, men with female partners should always use effective barrier protection (such as latex or polyurethane condoms) during all sexual activity during treatment and for at least 90 days after stopping the medication.
-Women of child-bearing age who are taking valganciclovir should use at least 2 reliable forms of birth control (such as birth control pills and condoms).
+Women of child-bearing age who are taking valganciclovir should use reliable forms of birth control (such as birth control pills and condoms) during treatment and for at least 30 days after stopping the medication.
 Consult your doctor for more details.

 It is unknown if this medication passes into breast milk.
 It may have undesirable effects on a nursing infant.
 Therefore, breast-feeding while using this drug is not recommended.
 Consult your doctor before breast-feeding.
 If you have HIV, do not breast-feed because breast milk can transmit HIV.